mysql/mysql-operator/README.md

         --set serverInstances=3 \
         --set routerInstances=3
 ```
+---
 ### Using the MySQL Operator to setup a MySQL InnoDB Cluster from a private registry

+*If you don't use a private registry, please skip these instructions.*

 ```sh
 export REGISTRY="..."   # like 192.168.20.199:5000
 export REPOSITORY="..." # like "mysql"